pfeghali/CS165B-FinalPrep/README.md

 ### Minimizing Overfitting with intelligent loss function choices
 By choosing your loss function intelligently, you can minimize overfitting and get a more stable model.
 Certain loss functions are designed to penalize correct solutions as well, if they are too close (or far) from the boundary.
 It is easy to imagine extranneous behavior for loss function design that may fit better for some problems than others.
 # Ranking Classifiers
 Ranking classifiers are useful for determing the ordering of some set of data points.
 This method is fairly robust to noise or other errors.
-The output of the classifier should have all of the positive examples ranked higher.
+The output of the classifier should have all of the positive examples ranked higher than the negative examples.
 ## Error Assesment
 We define a ranking error as a single pair in which a negative exampleis ranked higher than a positive example.
-In addition, if their a tie, we count such an error as .50.
+In addition, if their a tie, we count such an error as .50 an error.
 ### Ranking Error Rate
 The ranking error rate is computed by dividing the number of errors by the number of positive data points * negatives.
 ### Ranking Accuracy